An advanced walls mod for supported Luanti games https://content.luanti.org/packages/Linuxdirk/sdwalls/

 Crafting

-Crafting walls from the SD Walls mod is similar to crafting the regular walls except the top right node.
+Crafting walls from the SD Walls mod is similar to crafting the common Minetest Game walls except the top right node.
 An “uncrafting” recipe also exists.

 craft walls uncraft walls

-Feel free to report an issue if this interferes with any of your other mods.
+Feel free to open a thread in the CDB if this interferes with any of your other mods.

 Configuration